 Detailed information on how to implement an organization-wide environmental management system is available through the International Organization for Standardization (ISO), in their ISO 14000 family of standards.

 ISO 14001:2004 is an environmental standard which focuses on the generic requirements for an environmental management system.
-It provides a useful framework for an organization to follow to develop an effective, high quality EMS and summarizes the advantage an organization can expect from adopting these types of management tools.
+It provides a useful framework for an organization to follow, to develop an effective, high quality EMS and summarizes the advantage an organization can expect from adopting these types of management tools.

 Environmental Aspects